tc39/notes/es7/2017-01/jan-26.md

 DH: We have restricted privilege in JavaScript, so it makes sense to separate this.

-JL: It seems like this privilege doesn't correspond to what users would think.
+JLZ: It seems like this privilege doesn't correspond to what users would think.

 AWB: It seems strange to say SuperPrivilegedObject.global--who'd want to say that